linan7788626/dot_vim_files/.vim/bundle/ctrlp-funky/README.md

 ### SYNTAX HIGHLIGHTING
 I'd like to introduce one of ctrlp-funky options.
 Do you want to make ctrlp-funky funkier?
-Okay - you can do it just 1 line config.
+Okay - you can do it with just 1 line of config:
 ```vim
 let g:ctrlp_funky_syntax_highlight = 1
 ```